yunhygkim/dcshell/README.md

 * CGAL

 	The provided code requires only CGAL to install.
-Additional libraries are included in the "cshell/lib" directory.
+Additional libraries are included in the "dcshell/lib" directory.
 	To install CGAL via MacPorts, please type this in the terminal: `$ sudo port install cgal +qt5`

 ## Instructions

-* To compile the provided code, please type the commands below in the "cshell" directory:
+* To compile the provided code, please type the commands below in the "dcshell" directory:

 		$ chmod +x gen.sh
 		$ ./gen.sh

-	The provided code can be compiled using the script file, "gen.sh" and create a "cshell" file linked to the execution file.
+	The provided code can be compiled using the script file, "gen.sh" and create a "dcshell" file linked to the execution file.

-* To run the provided code, please type the command below in the "cshell" directory, the root dirctory:
+* To run the provided code, please type the command below in the "dcshell" directory, the root dirctory:

-		$ ./cshell <model_1.obj> <model_2.obj> ... <model_n.obj>
+		$ ./dcshell <model_1.obj> <model_2.obj> ... <model_n.obj>

 	This program takes one or more OBJ files.
 You can try to run this program following several steps in the Usage Section.
 	(**NOTE**: if you want to get disjoint convex objects from a given model, you need to segment it before running the the code.)

-* To create figures or tables or plots our paper contains, please type this in the "cshell/models/\*" directory:
+* To create figures or tables or plots our paper contains, please type this in the "dcshell/models/\*" directory:

 		$ sh run

-	Once you type the script file, "run", it creates a "cshell" file linked to the execution file and it runs with the segmented objects in the directory.
+	Once you type the script file, "run", it creates a "dcshell" file linked to the execution file and it runs with the segmented objects in the directory.
-	Please consult the detailed description in the [wiki page](https://github.com/yunhkim/dcshell/wiki).

 ## Usage

 This section is focused on and illustrates how to produce DC-shell step by step, so some of the functions are not discussed.
 To check all of the functions, please go to the [wiki page](https://github.com/yunhkim/dcshell/wiki).

+1. Go to the "dcshell/models" directory in the repostory.
+2. Go to one of the models directories.
+For example, select the "Yoshi" directory.

+	* In the directory, there is "yoshi-sep.obj".
+It will be used as an input model.

-1. Run the DC-shell program by typing this in the "cshell" directory: `$ ./cshell models/yoshi-sep.obj`
+3. Run the DC-shell program by typing this: `$ sh run` or `$ ./dcshell yoshi-sep.obj`

 	* Once you run the program, it would open both a window(left) and a control panel(right).
 You might see like this:

 <img src="./window.jpg" height="400" alt="window"> <img src="./control_panel.jpg" height="400" alt="control_panel">

-2. Press the **h** key to show the convex hulls.
+2. Press the '**h**' key to show the convex hulls.
 3. Press the **Simplify Hulls** button to simplify the convex hulls.
 4. Press the **Remsh Hulls** button to remesh the convex hulls.
 5. Press the **Use Exact Volume** button to make the hulls disjoint.